elm/projects/README.md

 A common request from package authors is "How can I see the docs before I publish my package?"
 Like in [this issue](https://github.com/elm-lang/elm-lang.org/issues/169).
 The new package.elm-lang.org site is based on just a few .elm files, each one reading in a bunch of JSON spit out by `elm-doc`.
 It seems plausible to make some sort of Haskell module that can be used as a library and from the command line, so that package.elm-lang.org can use it *and* people can use it.

 I think this project is something that many people would appreciate and it does not seem crazy.

+## Make elm-doc better

+There are [a number of issues open](https://github.com/elm-lang/elm-compiler/issues?q=is%3Aissue+is%3Aopen+elm-doc) about the rough edges of `elm-doc` that would all make for great improvements in the package publishing experience.